PhilRW/blog/content/post/2016/reviewed/2016-10-04-third-party-voters-know-what-they-want-the-new-york-times.markdown

 Indeed...

-<blockquote>Voting for a third party this year is like being given the option between chicken and the plane crashing into the side of a mountain, but calmly asking for a banana split instead.</blockquote>
+> Voting for a third party this year is like being given the option between chicken and the plane crashing into the side of a mountain, but calmly asking for a banana split instead.

 Source: _[Third-Party Voters Know What They Want - The New York Times](http://www.nytimes.com/2016/10/04/opinion/campaign-stops/third-party-voters-know-what-they-want.html)_